 Service Members Mortgage Protections

 Federal protections are granted to federal military personnel to help protect them from foreclosures when on active duty.
 Some states opt to extend those rights to their state-based military personnel.
-In Connecticut, that is not the case.
+In Delaware, that is not the case.
 There are no state-specific foreclosure protections in place for Military Personnel in Delaware.

 High Risk Mortgage Protections

 In many states, people with a high risk mortgage - one that has a very high interest rate, or maybe a large balloon payment, can access special programs to help them avoid foreclosure.
-That is not the case in Delaware.
+However, that is not the case in Delaware.
 All homeowners have the same set of protections and regulations should they find themselves facing a foreclosure in the state.

 Additional State Laws

 The maximum interest rate allowed by law is 5%.
-While most states still have laws limiting the amount of interest a creditor may charge, traditionally called "usury" laws, most consumer waive these protections by agreeing to higher rates.
+While most states still have laws limiting the amount of interest a creditor may charge, traditionally called "usury" laws, most consumers waive these protections by agreeing to higher rates.
 Delaware interest rate laws set the maximum rate at 5 percent over the Federal Reserve Discount rate.